masonphung/masonphung/README.md

 ## My Github
 - My github contains projects that I've done myself personally to practice & gain experience working with Data in different tasks including Data Analytics and Machine Learning.
-- The projects are conducted either in Python or R, most of them are compiled in Jupyter Notebooks format.
+- The projects are conducted either in Python or R, some of them are deployed on cloud.
-- Feel free to let me know if there's anything that I can further improve !
+- Feel free to let me know if there's anything that I can further improve and learn from you !

 ## Connect with me
 [1]: http://www.github.com/masonphung